ajain300/Sci-BOt/README.md

 > **Note**: The column names in the dataset **must match exactly** with those specified in the JSON configuration.
 An example of a json configuration and corresponding dataset are given in the `dataset` folder.

 ---

-### 2. **`sci_llm`**
-This folder contains the Streamlit-based frontend application.
-It integrates an LLM to:
-- Automatically generate the JSON configuration based on user prompts.
-- Accept user input data formatted as specified in the generated JSON.
-- Pass the data and configuration to `active_learning` for inference.

----